-So remember, the HTML is sort of the large parent tag.…Well, some browsers recognize that as having intrinsic…properties, so it's not a bad idea to go ahead and strip…out things like margin and padding so that your spacing…is consistent throughout all sites.…Well, we're gonna use this to apply some color.…So if I go up to HTML, and I choose background dash color,…
+There really isn't an element that you can't style.…Remember, the HTML is sort of the large, parent tag.…Well, some browsers recognize that…as having intrinsic properties,…so it's not a bad idea to go ahead and strip out things…like margin and padding so that your spacing is consistent…throughout all sites.…Well, we're gonna use this to apply some color.…If I go up to HTML and I choose background-color…and for that color I'm gonna do #777 and then a semicolon.…

 - Why is HTML important?